Will we see a winter COVID surge?

 That’s actually good news for this winter, explained Dr. Monica Gandhi, a professor of medicine and infectious disease expert at the University of California, San Francisco.

-“We have incredibly high levels of population immunity this year, which is really different than this time last year when BA.1 hit, which was the first variant of omicron,” said Gandhi.
+“We have incredibly high levels of population immunity this year, which is really different than this time last year when BA.1 hit, which was the first variant of omicron,” Gandhi said.
 “At that point … we still didn’t have the levels of vaccination that we have now, and we hadn’t gotten repeated waves of infection.”

 Those repeated waves of omicron infection have helped build up people’s immunity to the virus, Gandhi said.
 “We have had so much natural exposure on top of vaccinations, [creating] hybrid immunity, which paper after paper shows that hybrid immunity is stronger than either vaccination-induced immunity or infection-induced immunity alone. … so I think it’s very different in the winter of 2022 than the winter of 2021.”

-Dr. Jeffrey Kopin, chief medical officer at Northwestern Medicine Lake Forest Hospital, told WGN Radio he was also hopeful we’d see more of an “uptick” than a “surge” this year.
+Dr. Jeffrey Kopin, chief medical officer at Northwestern Medicine Lake Forest Hospital, said he was also hopeful we’d see more of an “uptick” than a “surge” this year.

-“I don’t see anything right now to tell me that there’s going to be a surge, but that does not mean that we should not be prepared,” said Kopin.
+“I don’t see anything right now to tell me that there’s going to be a surge, but that does not mean that we should not be prepared,” Kopin said.
 “I hate to say this, but this COVID virus isn’t done with us.
 It’s still around.”

 All three doctors emphasized the importance of getting the new bivalent COVID-19 booster.

-About 19.4 million doses of the new vaccines have been administered, according to the latest data from the Centers for Disease Control and Prevention, meaning less than 6% of the U.S. population has received one.
+About 19.4 million doses of the new vaccines have been administered, according to the latest data from the Centers for Disease Control and Prevention, meaning less than 6 percent of the U.S. population has received one.

 It’s especially important for older people to get the newest booster, said Gandhi.
 “I do think the population that needs that booster dose the most is over 65, so I think that is the place that we need to put a lot of our efforts on getting an additional dose as we go into the winter.”